kubeflow/website/content/docs/gke/deploy/deploy-cli.md

   [Compute Engine documentation](https://cloud.google.com/compute/docs/regions-zones/#available).
   If you plan to use accelerators, make sure to pick a zone that supports the type you want.
+* **${CONFIG_URI}** - The GitHub address of the configuration YAML file that you want to use to deploy Kubeflow.
+For GCP deployments, the options are `{{% config-uri-gcp-iap %}}` and `{{% config-uri-gcp-basic-auth %}}`.
+  When you run `kfctl apply` or `kfctl build` (see the next step), kfctl creates a local version of the configuration YAML file which you can further customize if necessary.
+* **${KF_NAME}** - The name of your Kubeflow deployment.
+  If you want a custom deployment name, specify that name here.
+  For example,  `my-kubeflow` or `kf-test`.
+  The value of KF_NAME must consist of lower case alphanumeric characters or '-', and must start and end with an alphanumeric character.
+  The value of this variable cannot be greater than 25 characters.
+It must contain just a name, not a directory path.
+  This value also becomes the name of the directory where your Kubeflow configurations are stored, that is, the Kubeflow application directory.
+  The full path to the directory is stored in **${KF_DIR}**.

 <a id="set-up-and-deploy"></a>
 ## Set up and deploy Kubeflow